scpaudioarchive/website/content/site-policy.md

 All media on this website (including but not limited to audios, photos, text, and videos) belong to and are copyrighted to SCP Foundation Audio Archive, **unless specified otherwise**.
 This website is licensed under [CC BY-NC-ND 4.0](http://creativecommons.org/licenses/by-nc-nd/4.0/).
 Please email and ask for permission before copying - [scpfoundationaudioarchive@gmail.com](mailto:scpfoundationaudioarchive@gmail.com).
 Unauthorized usage of any media without linking back to this site or crediting it is strictly prohibited under copyright law.

-Episodes are copyrighted differently.
+Episodes may be copyrighted differently.
 Please see the shownotes of each episode for more details.

 ## 3. Disclaimer